On the existence of stationary splash singularities for the Euler equations: Proof of Theorem

 \section{Proof of Theorem~\ref{T.one}}

 In this section, we only consider capillary-gravity water waves, so we assume throughout that $\epsilon = 0$.
 The problem is then governed by the Bernoulli equation alone, and reads:

-\begin{reform} Find a $2\pi$-periodic, analytic function $f = \theta + i \tau$ defined on the lower half-plane that satisfies \be q\frac{d\theta}{d\al} + \sinh H\theta + g e^{-H\theta} I(\theta) - \ka e^{- H\theta} = 0. \ee on the boundary and tends to zero at infinity. \end{reform} We prove that, in this case, there exist solutions of Problem~\ref{capgrav} that exhibit splash singularities for all sufficiently small values of $g$.
+\begin{reform} Find a $2\pi$-periodic, analytic function $f = \theta + i \tau$ defined on the lower half-plane that satisfies \be q\frac{d\theta}{d\al} + \sinh H\theta + g e^{-H\theta} \Imag I(\theta) - \ka e^{- H\theta} = 0 \ee on the boundary and tends to zero at infinity. \end{reform} We prove that, in this case, there exist solutions of Problem~\ref{capgrav} that exhibit splash singularities for all sufficiently small values of $g$.
 Moreover, we show that any such solution defines a solution of \eqref{euler}--\eqref{irrot}.
 For that matter, assume we found an $f$ as required in Problem~\ref{capgrav}.
 Then we obtain a candidate solution $z$ setting

 (cf.\ section \ref{subsec:par}).
-Note that periodicity of $f$ and the Cauchy integral theorem imply $z$ has the form
+Note that the periodicity of $f$ and the Cauchy integral theorem imply that $z:\Cbb_- \to \Omega$ has the form

-where $h$ is $2\pi$-periodic (in the sense discussed in the Introduction).
+where $h$ is $2\pi$-periodic (meaning that $h(w+2\pi)=h(w)$ for all complex~$w$).
 The boundary condition at infinity then implies that $h$ tends to some finite limit as $\Imag{w}\rightarrow -\infty$.
 This mapping defines a solution of \eqref{euler}--\eqref{irrot}, if it can be inverted.
 In this case, its inverse $w= \phi + i \psi$ defines the complex potential and the complex conjugate of its derivative $dw/dz$ the velocity.
 If fact, we have the following result:

 \begin{lemma} Let $z:\Cbb_-\rightarrow \Omega$ be a solution of the capillary-gravity wave problem (see Problem~\ref{capgrav}) such that the curve

 either does not self-intersect or has a splash singularity.
 Then $z$ is invertible and its inverse